jero98772/DHCP/README.md

 with 2 ports

-1 for send from the client to the server
+1 for send from the client to the server port 67/udp

-2 for send from the server to the client
+2 for send from the server to the client port 68/udp

 dhcp discover from start, it send all users